Automated Tests

 Expectations

 High coverage of functionality.
 If measured in branch coverage percentage, aim for 100%.
 This is the place to guarantee confidence in the system.
-If a higher-level test spots and error and there’s no lower-level test failing, you need to evaluate if a lower test should be written.
+If a higher-level test spots and error and there’s no lower-level test failing, you should evaluate if a lower-level test should be written.

 Execution Speed | Complexity | Fragility |